toxydose/connection_monitor_bot/README.md

 #### checkvpn.py

-Checks if the host where script is deployed still connected to VPN.
+Checks if the local host is still connected to VPN.
 Will not work if VPN does not change your real IP.
 If the specified in config.py IP corresponds to the current host IP address script considers that VPN is off and sends an alert.

 #### check_alive.py